metal-stack/docs/docs/src/overview/components.md

     In our setups, we encode the name of a region and a zone name into our partition names.
 However, we do not have dedicated entities for regions and zones in our APIs.

-    A _region_ is a geographic area in which data centers are located.
+    A **region** is a geographic area in which data centers are located.

-    _Zones_ are geographic location inside a region usually in different fire compartments.
+    **Zones** are geographic locations in a region usually in different fire compartments.
 Regions can consist of several zones.

-    A zone can consist of several partitions.
-Usually, a partitions spans a rack or a group of racks.
+    A zone can consist of several **partitions**.
+Usually, a partition spans a rack or a group of racks.

 We strongly advise to group your hardware into racks that are specifically assembled for running metal-stack.
 When using modular rack design, extending the amount of compute resources of a partition can easily be done by adding more racks to your partition.